dannyvankooten/www.dannyvankooten.com/content/blog/2022/2022-11-29-minifying-top-websites.md

 - [LightningCSS](https://lightningcss.dev/) for CSS files.
 - [html-minifier-terser](https://github.com/terser/html-minifier-terser) for HTML files.
 This is a fork of [html-minifier](https://github.com/kangax/html-minifier) and also maintained by the Terser people.

-Just for fun, I decided to pull in the top 500 websites by Alexa rank and run them through these tools to see what potential savings there could be.
+Just for fun, I decided to pull in the most popular websites (by Alexa rank) and run them through these tools to see what potential savings there could be.

+The good news is that most websites are doing really well, as I was only able to shave off about 11 kilobytes on average.

+The bad news is that a really popular porn website out there with 45M monthly visitors is serving unminified JavaScript and thereby forcing each and every one of their visitors to download 122 kB more than strictly necessary! ;-)

+### Minifying the most popular websites on the intermet

 Using a list of the most popular websites out there, I fired up a Python script<sup><a href="#1">1</a></sup> to download the HTML for each homepage<sup>2</sup>.